filipemsc/brpop/cran-comments.md

 * This package provides datasets about population estimates that are not available for direct use with R in other places.
 All rda files were checked for maximum compression.
-* For this reason I ask for an exemption to permit bigger package.
+* For this reason I ask for an exemption to permit a bigger package.